9 Confounding Signs You’re Married but in Love With Someone Else

 9 confounding signs you’re married but in love with someone else

-Finding yourself attracted to someone new while married can be a confusing and emotionally exhausting.
+Finding yourself attracted to someone new while married can be confusing and emotionally exhausting.
+It often begins quietly, in small moments that don’t feel alarming at first, yet slowly create inner conflict, guilt, and emotional distance you can’t easily explain.

 Here are 9 signs that might indicate you’re facing this emotional tug-of-war, along with real-life examples to help you navigate these complex feelings.